sktime/enhancement-proposals/steps/08_benchmarking/step.md

 1. define forecasting experiment, multiple data sets, single train/test split (no sliding)

-    Same as tpoint 2.
+    Same as point 2.
 The forecasting strategy will be defined in the `sktime.forecasting` module.
-The forecasting corison argument will be treated in the same way as point 2.
+The forecasting horison argument will be treated in the same way as point 2.